-The following are various types of SAP statuses assigned to students applying and receiving Title IV funding.
-All courses earned at MC and transferred into a student's program are used when determining SAP statuses, including credits earned while not receiving Title IV funding.

-Eligible SAP Statuses:

-- Satisfactory is assigned to students who are meeting the following criteria: - a) Cumulative GPA is a minimum 2.00 or higher and; - b) Cumulative completion rate is a minimum of 67% or higher and; - c) Completion of program within 150 percent maximum timeframe allowed. - 2.
-Warning When students do not meet the cumulative GPA and/or completion percentage requirement(s) portions of SAP standards, they are placed on warning and notified accordingly.
+The U.S. Department of Education requires a policy to use both the qualitative (GPA) and quantitative (Completion Percentage) criteria when measuring SAP.
+MC reviews SAP at the end of each payment period and has approved the following standards defining SAP in accordance with regulations issued by the U.S. Department of Education. П SAP Standards: Cumulative GPA is a minimum 2.00 or higher and; Cumulative completion rate is a minimum 67% or higher and; Completion of program within 150 percent maximum timeframe allowed.
+SAP Statuses The following are various types of SAP statuses assigned to students applying and receiving Title IV funding.
+All courses earned at MC and transferred into a student's program are used when determining SAP statuses, including credits earned while not receiving Title IV funding. П Eligible SAP Statuses: Satisfactory is assigned to students who are meeting the following criteria: a) Cumulative GPA is a minimum 2.00 or higher and; b) Cumulative completion rate is a minimum of 67% or higher and; c) Completion of program within 150 percent maximum timeframe allowed.
+Warning - When students do not meet the cumulative GPA and/or completion percentage requirement(s) portions of SAP standards, they are placed on warning and notified accordingly.
 Students remain on warning until the next time SAP is reviewed; which is the next payment period.
 During the warning period, students remain eligible for federal financial aid for one payment period only.

-Eligible SAP Statuses with Conditions:

-1. Probation - Assigned to students who are within one term of meeting SAP standards.
+Eligible SAP Statuses with Conditions: Probation - Assigned to students who are within one term of meeting SAP standards.
 Students, who have appealed and are approved, and placed on probation, and are eligible for Title IV funds, must meet SAP standards at the end of the subsequent payment period.